cientopolis/metagame-bus/README.md

 ## Configuration

-  * All the environment variables are in config/application.yml
+  * All the environment variables should be in config/application.yml
+  * Create a new file called application.yml inside the config/ folder following the application_example.yml

 ## Usage
   1. Execute: bundle exec ruby application.rb